sapsecops/3_Tier_Nodejs_App/Backend.md

 ```
 npm start
 ```
-HERE it is not recommend in Production, so we follow the HA in Production
+HERE it is recommend in Production, so we follow the HA in Production

 Start Backend Application
 ```